retico-team/retico-whisperasr/README.md

 # retico-whisperasr
 Local whisper ASR Module for ReTiCo.
-See citation below for modle information.
+See citation below for model information.

 ### Installations and requirements